xdrpp/xdrpp/xdrc/xdrc.1.md

   actually a method that either returns a reference to the underlying value, or throws an exception if that field is not currently selected.
-The discriminant method with no arguments returns the value, and with a value sets the discriminant (also activating the appropriate union field).
+The discriminant method with no arguments returns the value, and with a value sets the discriminant (also constructing the appropriate union field).
 For example, if the XDR file contains:

         union MyType switch (unsigned discriminant) {